lorenzopol/SimBCR-v2/README.md

 ## Room for Improvement
 I truly want to see SimBCR get bigger and better.
 Feel free to contribute to this project, I will keep an eye on all updates and I will keep working on SimBCR in my spare time.
 Please note that SimBCR has been created to be a lightweight and easy to use and distribute project.
 All the changes should be done keeping this simple rules in mind.
-Currently, there are these changes that I would like to implement (someday).
+Currently, there are these changes that I would like to implement.

 ### VDJ Recombination
 - [ ] ImmuneSim is a wonderful tool, but it feels like cheating to leave all the heavy lifting of receptor recombination to it.
 A python implementation of ImmuneSim can be taken in consideration;